 Damage to coastal footpaths around Chichester Harbour

-As a result of heavy rains over winter and storm Pierrick in April 2024, four Chichester Harbour coastal paths have been damaged.
+As a result of heavy rains and storm Pierrick in April 2024, four Chichester Harbour coastal paths have been damaged.

-With consideration to ownership of the land, funding opportunities and environmental designations, repairs to the damaged footpaths are now being looked at.
+With consideration to ownership of the land, funding opportunities and environmental designations, repairs to the damaged footpaths are now being examined.

 Chi Harbour map Chi Harbour map